Provar

 4. Ends With

-Equals: You can use the Equals function using the “=” operator.
-Provar checks for the string which has the same name as the specified string.
+Equals: You can use the “=” operator.
+Automation checks for the string with the same name as the specified string.

 Syntax: {Name = “value“}

-Contains: You can use the Contains function using the “~“ symbol.
-Provar checks for the string which contains the specified string.
+Contains: You can use the “~“ symbol.
+Automation checks for the string that contains the specified string.

 Syntax: {Name ~ “.*value.*“}

-Starts With: You can use the Starts With function using the “~“ symbol.
-Provar checks for the string which starts with the specified string.
+Starts With: You can use the “~“ symbol.
+Automation checks for the string which starts with the specified string.

-Ends With: You can use the Ends With function using the “~“ symbol.
-Provar checks for the string which ends with the specified string.
+Ends With: You can use the “~“ symbol.
+Automation checks for the string which ends with the specified string.

 Review Provar on G2